MattLimb/shortcut-alias/README.md

 # shortcut-alias

-This is a personal project for configurable aliases.
+This is a personal project for configurable multiple command aliases.

-As a personal project - there is no formal progression or documentation.
-I shall do my best to update this project, as I find issues with it, and add new features as I find needs.
+Disclaimer - This is a personal project, intended to learn and progress my programming knowlege.
+If you do find this project useful, and want to contribute, please feel free to open PRs or issues, and I'll do my best to process them as quickly as I can.

 ## Install